CHÂTEAU MONTROSE 1996

 Adrian van Velsen - vvWine

-Medium Bordeaux red, first notes of ripeness.
-Very open nose, alongside floral notes, violets, roses also a hint of medicinal, exciting, needs air, very soft palate, what a wonderful red fruit, there are still tannins, very fine acidity, crisp, medium body, ripened to perfection, a hint of tobacco, harmonious, fun, has an enormous flow.
-Bordeaux at its best, without claiming greatness.
+Medium Bordeaux red, first signs of maturity.
+Very open nose, alongside floral notes, violets, roses also a hint of medicinal, exciting, needs air, very soft palate, what a wonderful red fruit, there are still tannins, very fine acidity, crisp, medium body, matured to perfection, a hint of tobacco, harmonious, enjoyable, has enormous drinkability.
+Bordeaux at its best, without claim to greatness.
 Now until 2028

 17 / 20